husni-zuhdi/ilt-cloud-bangkit-demo/ilt-4/README.md

-# ILT 4 Demo: Connect to Cloud SQL
+# ILT 4 Demo: Golang Backend with Cloud Run and Cloud SQL

 We'll create a simple backend service that store user data in SQL database.
 We'll use CloudSQL managed service solution from Google Cloud Platform